Ronald Godfrey Lienhardt (“Thienydeng”)

 The tribal confusion round Wau

-Thus it was, under Godfrey’s tutelage, that we learned—inter alia—that maps can lie, and that myths may embody mutiple moral truths.
+Thus it was, under Godfrey’s tutelage, that we learned—inter alia—that maps can lie, and that a myth may embody mutiple moral truths.
 We learned also—a view that is now routine, but was less so then—that ethnicity is itself a fluid notion.
-(Godfrey himself could be said to have embodied this ambiguity, being half-Swiss in his father’s line.)
+(Godfrey himself could be said to have embodied this ambiguity, being half-Swiss in his father’s line, and loyal to his cousins in Switzerland.)
 In my own case the lesson came apropos an article by the linguist A.N.
 Tucker, concerning the ethnography of Western Bahr-el-Ghazal province in Southern Sudan.
 Tucker had followed in the footsteps of the pioneering Comboni missionary-scholar, Father Santandrea, extending the latter’s documentation of the complex patterns of ethnic identity in the hinterland of the provincial capital.
 The article Tucker wrote about this is called “The Tribal Confusion Around Wau”.

 There were two young Southern Sudanese who were studying in Oxford at the time, one a Nuer, the other a Dinka, each of them articulate in discussion and confident of their origins and cultural heritage.
 On this occasion a third Sudanese student, recently–arrived, listened silently to our conversation.
 At some point one of us asked him what part of the South he was from.